nirgoldberg/ms-taxonomies-sync/README.md

-# Multisite Categories Sync
+# Multisite Taxonomies Sync

-Welcome to *Multisite Categories Sync* repository on GitHub.
+Welcome to *Multisite Taxonomies Sync* repository on GitHub.
-*Multisite Categories Sync* is a WordPress plugin which extends WordPress Multisite platforms with categories sync capabilities.
+*Multisite Taxonomies Sync* is a WordPress plugin which extends WordPress Multisite platforms with taxonomies sync capabilities.

 ## Documentation